MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

     > PHP FPM either listens on a port or on a Unix socket depending on its
     > configuration.
 You can check the `/etc/php/7.4/fpm/pool.d/www.conf` file
-    > and look for the `listen = ...` directive which should be near the top.
+    > and look for the `listen = ...` option which should be near the top.
     >
-    > You can use this command to quickly find the `listen` parameter and
+    > You can use the following command to quickly find the `listen` option and
-    > display the few lines preceding it: `grep -B 11 -m 1 "listen ="
+    > print it along with the few lines preceding it: `grep -B 10 -m 1 "listen
-    > /etc/php/7.4/fpm/pool.d/www.conf`.
+    > =" /etc/php/7.4/fpm/pool.d/www.conf`.

 ### Enable the nginx configuration